philippbayer/Goodreads_visualization/README.md

 You can use it with your own data - go [here](https://www.goodreads.com/review/import) and press "Export your library" to get your own csv.

 The text you're reading is generated from a jupyter notebook by the Makefile.
-If you want to run it yourself, clone the repository, replace the path to my Goodreads exported file by yours in the ipynb file, and then run
+If you want to run it yourself, clone the repository then run

     ipython3 notebook your_file.ipynb

 to get the interactive version.
+In there, replace the path to my Goodreads exported file by yours in the ipynb file, and then run click on Cell -> Run All.

 ## Dependencies